danielpaulotipan/ML_codes/README.md

-# Experimenting on data analysis algorithms.
+Some experiments on data analysis programs, mostly for NBA or PSE

-Projects so far:
-  - Linear Regression (PSE)
-  - LSTM (PSE)